One-to-One Integrative Therapy Sessions with Fiona

 The purpose of the Integrated-Self Framework is to promote inner peace, deepen your understanding of yourself, and improve your relationship with yourself and with others.
 It helps you understand how past experiences influence your reactions and behaviours today, and how by understanding and healing the past you can heal your present and your future.

 Through our work together we learn that our present moment is not separate from memory.
-We learn that the body stores trauma as patterns of sensations, not just as stories.
-That childhood memories are stored in our bodies as patterns of sensation, posture, breath, and autonomic arousal (body memory) rather than as a narrative of events that happened.
+We learn that the body stores trauma as patterns of sensations, not just as stories, so childhood memories are stored in our bodies as patterns of sensation, posture, breath, and autonomic arousal (body memory) rather than as a narrative of events that happened.

 This means that if something triggers that body memory, such as a tone of voice, a specific phrase, or a familiar touch we can reactivate those past traumatic memories (stored in the body) and we react unconsciously to that perceived threat even if the present situation is safe.
 When triggered these patterns can surge into awareness before we can put words to them, and the unhealed body reacts automatically to present cues as if the past was repeating itself.